solnet-aquarium/silverstripe-mailchimp/README.md

     }
 ```

 Don't forget to add the correct action in the allowed action variable.
-In our example we would then need to add:
+In our example we would need to add:

 ``` php
     private static $allowed_actions = [